 3. Very high rates of change – As it is, we find it difficult to keep up with the changes affecting our work – may it be managers or workers – newer systems, newer softwares, newer ways of doing things.
 The rate of change will only accelerate here after.

 This poses problems not only for the employed (increasing pressure to keep up. besides how many would be ready to compete in such a scenario?), but more so for the unemployed.
 There simply would not be enough jobs for unskilled/ semi-skilled people.

 CEOs and CXOs shouldn’t be too smug.
 Even managerial positions would very likely be occupied by algorithms and servers.
 There will be an app for everything.

-4.– Globalisation and intelligent algorithms = consolidated control in the hands of a few people.
+4. An Alternative to central bank money – Globalisation and intelligent algorithms = consolidated control in the hands of a few people.
 Which means concentration of money in a few pockets.
 Which means, for the vast majority, for their lives to have a meaning, their lives need to divorce from the current currency of money.
 P2P, bitcoin money could actually be the spiritually and technologically relevant form of money for future.

 5. Media and communications will become the most important industries – To control perceptions, mass trends, mass opinions.

 1. Importance of Social media influencers – directors of curiosities.
 Makers of sense of ever burgeoning mass of choices and information.